My Dearest Komal, Anjli and Amar,

 With the commencement of autumn I always look forward to the dancing season.
 For the gujarati in me, it is the navratri festival that excites me and these days ‘Strictly Come Dancing‘ also makes me want to start dancing lessons.
 I really have no excuse for not learning ballroom dancing as there are plenty of dance schools in Zürich to join.
 Dad and I did accompany our friends Lily and Rumi to some tango classes but decided eventually that we should start with an easier dance form first.
 Tango is so precise.
 Also perhaps go with friends who are our level and not such brilliant dancers as Lily and Rumi!
 For the moment I will keep to my garba and dandiya that I have grown up with.

 As such there are five navratri festivals in India but the one that we gujaratis celebrate most is the Maha or Sharad navratri (navratri-nine nights, નવરાત્રી) which also denotes the beginning of winter.
 As the Hindu dates are based on the lunar calendar, navratri dates can fall anytime between September and November.
-This year the festival was during 1st to 9th of October.
+This year the festival was between the 1st and 9th of October.
 The 10th day is Dasera.
-During the 9 days many Gujaratis fast and many dance garbas and dandiyas wearing highly colourful costumes and jewelry.
+During the nine days many Gujaratis fast and many dance garba and dandiya wearing highly colourful costumes and jewelry.
 The festival is dedicated to the goddess Ambamata and as is the norm in Hinduism, Ambamata has many titles such as Durga, Lakshmi, Saraswati, Shakti or Parvati.
 This is a celebration of the victory of good over evil and the advancement of positivity over negativity.

 In Jinja the largest garba celebrations happened at the main temple (motu mandir મોટુ મંદિર) and my kaka, Motakaka was the main organiser and the compere.